BC Tackles Textbook Affordability

 Radiation therapy educators from Washington, Nebraska, Louisiana, Arkansas, and Oregon converged on Bellevue College for a workshop held July 15-19, in part because the campus has a cutting-edge virtual simulator called Virtual Environment Radiation Therapy (VERT).
 Like a flight simulator used to train pilots, VERT allows radiation therapy students to practice their skills on virtual patients in a safe (and radiation-free) environment.

 James Riggall and Bruce Wolcott kick off the start of Bellevue College’s new course offerings on Virtual Reality with CMST 196: Virtual Reality: Design and Communications in Winter 2018.
-Attendees included 15 people in the classroom at Bellevue College, another 15 in remote classrooms in the US, and 30 in Australia.
+Attendees included 15 people in the classroom at Bellevue College, another 15 in remote classrooms in the United States, and 30 in Australia.

 “Interactive Worlds” events in the Collaboratory!